nodejs/node/doc/api/fs.md

 Asynchronously close the directory's underlying resource handle.
 Subsequent reads will result in errors.

-A `Promise` is returned that will be resolved after the resource has been closed.
+A `Promise` is returned that will be fulfilled after the resource has been closed.

 ### `dir.close(callback)`